 - The ability to communicate with others is key, as each pilot needs to be sure of the tasks they have to do, the cabin crew will need to know of any changes to the flight plan, and the passengers will want to know regular updates of their journey.
 All of these require you to explain yourself clearly to others so that they have the best experience possible.

 - Leadership skills are important as you will be responsible for a team of cabin crew and maybe even other pilots.
 It is important that you can work efficiently with others in order to maintain high levels of service and safety for everyone on board.

 - Teamwork is as important as leadership as you need to respect the rest of your crew in order for them to perform.
 Building a good relationship with your team will make operations more efficient and higher quality.

-- Having good coordination is extremely important when flying an aircraft, because you will often have to do several things at once as well as complete precise maneuvers for take-off and landing.
+- Having good coordination is extremely important when flying an aircraft because you will often have to do several things at once as well as complete precise manoeuvres for take-off and landing.
 This also involves things like spatial awareness when understanding the size of the aircraft you are flying.

 - Quick thinking is important as there will be plenty of times when you will have to make decisions in order to protect the aircraft from risks or potential hazards.
 The quicker you can react in situations such as sudden weather fluctuations, the easier it will be to avoid catastrophe.